Overview

 Low Dose Naltrexone (LDN)

-According to [LDN], "given the repeated demonstration of LDN's efficacy in halting progression in all cases of MS, and the possibility of its having a therapeutic effect in [Parkinson's disease], it now may be timely to consider LDN in treating the full spectrum of neurodegenerative diseases whose etiology is unknown - all of which may well have a significant underpinning of immunodeficiency/autoimmunity causing the neurological syndromes.
-Alzheimer's disease ... [is a ] prominent [possibility] that spring[s] to mind."
+According to [LDN], "Given the repeated demonstration of LDN's efficacy in halting progression in all cases of MS, and the possibility of its having a therapeutic effect in [Parkinson's disease], it now may be timely to consider LDN in treating the full spectrum of neurodegenerative diseases whose etiology is unknown - all of which may well have a significant underpinning of immunodeficiency/autoimmunity causing the neurological syndromes.
+Alzheimer's disease ... [is a] prominent [possibility] that spring[s] to mind."

 In fact, [Dudley_conditions] does report that Alzheimer's disease is responsive to LDN.